-This syllabus was approved by the Education Committee at Stockholm Business School, Stockholm University on 2018-03-19, last revision approved by the Head of the Department at Stockholm Business School, Stockholm University on 2020-02-26..
+This syllabus was approved by the Education Committee at Stockholm Business School, Stockholm University on 2018-03-19, revision approved by the Head of the Department at Stockholm Business School, Stockholm University on 2020-02-26 and on 2020-10-15.
+Last revision approved by the Head of Department, Stockholm Business School, Stockholm University 2020-11-30.